lacanoid/datalink/docs/pg_datalinker.md

   *Backup file* is base file with appended token, such as `/dir1/dir2/file.ext#ae3cc23d-7a87-419a-b2f8-e6dc9d682d33`.

-  If backup file does not exist, it is created by creating a copy of base file.
+  If backup file does not exist, it is created by creating a *copy* of base file.

 * Restore files from backups (RECOVERY YES)

+  *Base file* is designated by path, for example `/dir1/dir2/file.ext`.

+  *Backup file* is base file with appended previous token, such as `/dir1/dir2/file.ext#ae3cc23d-7a87-419a-b2f8-e6dc9d682d33`.

+  Base file is replaced by linking backup file as base file.

-* Replace files with new versions (WRITE ACCESS TOKEN OR ADMIN)
+* Replace files with new versions (WRITE ACCESS TOKEN or ADMIN)

+  *Base file* is designated by path, for example `/dir1/dir2/file.ext`.

+  *New file* is base file with appended new token, such as `/dir1/dir2/file.ext#ae3cc23d-7a87-419a-b2f8-e6dc9d682d33`.

+  Base file is replaced by linking new file as base file. *New file* will be deleted unless RECOVERY YES is also specified.

 * Make files owned by database (READ ACCESS DB)

   File owner is set to user `postgres`, making a file effectively owned by the postgres server process.